Li05j/Dungeon-Endless-RPG/README.md

 - Run **make**
 - Run **./zbuild/test**

-## Available Scripts
+## Available Scripts for Frontend

-In the project directory, you can run:
+In the frontend/ directory, you can run:

 ### `npm run start`